battle-tactics-strategies

 Psychological Warfare and Propaganda

 Guerrillas understood that wars are won as much in the mind as on the battlefield.
 They used leaflet drops, pirate radio broadcasts, and clandestine newspapers to spread their ideology and demoralize government forces.
 Public executions of supposed informants or corrupt officials created an aura of invincibility.
-Kidnapping high-profile executives or politicians (as the Montoneros did in Argentina) generated media coverage and pressured governments into concessions.
+The Montoneros in Argentina staged dramatic kidnappings of high-profile executives or politicians—such as the 1970 kidnapping and execution of former President Pedro Eugenio Aramburu—to generate media coverage and pressure governments into concessions.
+The FARC’s use of “miracle fishing” (kidnapping for ransom) not only funded their war but also sowed fear among the elite.
 The psychological effect of not knowing where the next attack would come from often prompted state forces to overreact, committing human rights abuses that further alienated the population.
+This dynamic was especially pronounced in the Dirty War in Argentina, where the military’s widespread repression ultimately destroyed the guerrilla movements but at a horrific cost.

 Notable Guerrilla Movements in South America

 Several movements left deep historical scars and shaped national policies for decades.
-Below are three major cases, each illustrating different ideological and tactical paths.
+Below are three major cases, each illustrating different ideological and tactical paths, followed by a summary of other significant groups.

 FARC (Revolutionary Armed Forces of Colombia)

 Founded in 1964 as a Marxist-Leninist peasant army, the FARC grew into Latin America’s largest and longest-running insurgency.
 Their primary tactics mirrored classical guerrilla doctrine: ambushes, mining roads, and hit-and-run raids.
 However, they also evolved into a semi-conventional army by the 1990s, capable of battalion-sized engagements.
 The FARC financed operations through kidnapping (“miracle fishing”), extortion, and, notoriously, cocaine trafficking.
-At its peak, the group controlled around 20% of Colombian territory.
-After a 2016 peace agreement, most fighters demobilized, though dissident factions remain active in remote regions.
+At its peak, the group controlled around 20% of Colombian territory and could field an estimated 20,000 fighters.
+The Las Delicias base attack in 1996, where the FARC overran a military outpost and captured dozens of soldiers, signaled their shift toward large-scale operations.
+After a 2016 peace agreement, most fighters demobilized, though dissident factions remain active in remote regions like Catatumbo and along the Pacific coast.
 The FARC’s adaptability illustrates how guerrilla movements can survive for decades by combining political ideology, local support, and criminal enterprise.

 Shining Path (Sendero Luminoso)

 Uniquely brutal, the Shining Path emerged in Peru in the late 1970s under the leadership of philosophy professor Abimael Guzmán.
 Their ideology was a dogmatic Maoism that rejected any non-violent political path.
 The group targeted not only state forces but also leftist unions, peasant cooperatives, and even rural aid workers they deemed “revisionist.”
 Their tactics relied on surprise attacks, bombings in Lima, and assassinations intended to create a complete breakdown of the state.
-At the height of their influence in the mid-1980s, they controlled large parts of the Ayacucho region.
+At the height of their influence in the mid-1980s, they controlled large parts of the Ayacucho region and had established “popular schools” for indoctrination.
 However, their refusal to protect civilians eventually backfired.
 After Guzmán’s capture in 1992, the movement collapsed but later reemerged in pockets linked to drug trafficking.
 The Shining Path shows how extreme ideological rigidity can both inspire fierce loyalty and lead to strategic self-destruction.

 Montoneros (Argentina)